Become more empathetic with AI coaching

-“Empathy” seems like the buzzword of the 21st century.
+Empathy seems like the buzzword of the 21st century.
 But we’d be remiss to leave out its more action-oriented cousin: compassion.
-The compassion vs empathy debate is worth getting into because, while both skills are valuable, the former is what actually moves us to help those in need.
+Understanding the difference between the two is worth getting into because, while both skills are valuable, the former is what actually moves us to help those in need.

 Table of contents